kaband/PSMame-Screensaver/README.md

 * Done.
 * See Configuration tab and Screensaver tab for details.

+ **Manually Configuring psmamess**
+ * There is no reason that you have to use the psmamesscfg.exe program in order to configure the screensaver.
+The paths within the .ini file can be easily edited with notepad and the screensaver settings can be set within the Operating System itself.
+The psmamecfgss.exe is there to give you less manual steps.

 **Usage**
  * When the screensaver is running, MAME functions normally.
 You can play the game that is running, but once the runtime value is reached it will exit the rom.
  * In order to exit the screensaver use the key mapped to exit mame.
 Escape key is the default mapping to exit mame.

 **Configuration Tab**
  * Mame Path* - Path to mame executable.
 Should include executable name.  ex. c:\mame\mame64.exe
  * Rom Path* - Path to directory that contains rom files used by Mame.  ex. c:\mame\roms